 2. GoWorkABit – This startup offers a new way to hire and get hired.
 The service connects people who want to choose when and for whom they work with companies who have an urgent need for extra staff.
 GoWorkABit can help when clients need a replacement very quickly.
 The Tallinn-based firm offers “workbites” up to 140 hours to companes for free.
 They’re currently active only in Estonia and Finland, but their list of clients is impressive.

-3. Lingvist – learn a language in 200 hours – currently ranks high in poll among Estonian leading VC, angels, IT pros.
+3. Lingvist – Learn a language in 200 hours!
+This startup currently ranked high in poll among Estonian leading VC, angels, IT pros.
 There are many online language tools but Lingvist, developed by a team whose backgrounds from CERN to building Skype, might be different and more fun.
-“What is the secret sauce to reach a B2 level vocabulary in just 200 hours?
-Everyone is different.
+What’s the secret sauce to reaching a B2 level in just 200 hours?
+“Everyone is different.
 You will be good at different things, needing practice in different areas.
-But consistency is the most important key to fast language learning,” according to Lingvist founders.
+But consistency is the most important key to fast language learning!” says the team.

 5. Jobbatical is another Estonian startup disrupting online recruitment.
 The company offers a marketplace for ‘short-term jobs with life-changing experiences’, matching those who wish to take a work sabbatical with employers seeking potentially short-term but skilled hires.
 The founders say that three of four of professionals dream of taking this type of career break and that nearly two thirds are planning to do so.
-The firm recently closed a €260k seed round led by Estonian VC SmartCap, along with angel investors Joakim Karske, Christopher Sier, Janis Rancans.
+The firm recently closed a €260K seed round led by Estonian VC SmartCap, along with angel investors Joakim Karske, Christopher Sier, Janis Rancans.